SlavkoMuzdeka/Portfolio-Analytics/README.md

 - [Flask](http://flask.pocoo.org/)  is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.

-- [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from our frontend server.
+- [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension I uses to handle cross origin requests from frontend server.

 - [PostgreSQL](https://www.postgresql.org/) this project is integrated with a popular relational database PostgreSQL, though other relational databases can be used with a little effort.

-- [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM we'll use handle the lightweight sqlite database.
-You'll primarily work in app.py and can reference models.py.
+- [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM I used handle the lightweight sqlite database.
+I primarily worked in app.py and could reference models.py.

-- [Auth0](https://auth0.com/docs/) is the authentication and authorization system we'll use to handle users with different roles with more secure and easy ways
+- [Auth0](https://auth0.com/docs/) is the authentication and authorization system I used to handle users with different roles with more secure and easy ways

 - [Render](https://render.com/) is the cloud platform used for deployment